Master Gardener at Greenbank Farm.

 Master Gardeners conduct a series of free seminars at the Master Gardener Educational Garden at Greenbank Farm from May through October each year.
 Topics include vegetable gardening, composting, integrated pest management techniques, water management, fruit tree management and proper plant selection and maintenance for success in Island County growing conditions.

-View the 2024 Master Gardener Education Series schedule (pdf)
+View the 2024 Master Gardener Education Series schedule (PDF)

 The Whidbey Gardening Workshop